Azirella

 Continuous learning

-Layer 1.5: Predictive Cross-Agent Coordination
+Operational, Predictive Cross-Agent Coordination (per site)

 Between daily network-level inference and sub-millisecond reactive signals lies a temporal gap.
 Many cross-agent interactions within a site are causal and predictable on an hourly timescale, but neither the reactive signal system nor the daily batch inference captures them.